klandestino/cursorial/readme.txt

 If you've set a field to be `optional`, an editor may have hidden some posts' fields.
-You'll notice that the template tag for that field will not return anyting.
+You'll notice that the template tag for that field will not return anything.
 But in some cases you may want to also hide some HTML that wraps the field.
-With `is_cursorial_field_hidden( 'field_name' )` you'll know.
+With `is_cursorial_field_hidden( 'field_name' )` you'll know if the field set to be hidden.

 == Frequently Asked Questions ==